 We moved to Washington in 2005, and the following summer, I was blessed to be invited to work in the kitchen at Delano Bay Christian camp to feed campers attending the Senior Teen session.
 This camp session included 70 campers plus 40 or so staff members.
 Oh my goodness.
 Feeding that big of a crowd 3 meals a day for a full week is quite a chore, and I loved every minute of it!
 I helped in the kitchen for one other camp session that summer, and the next year, I worked at 3 different camp sessions.
 I was addicted!
 In 2007, the director for the 6th and 7th grade camp session asked me to be the head cook for his camp.
 I was terrified, but knowing that my dear friends who had helped train me at all those previous camp sessions would be right by my side to help me at this camp, I took the challenge and had a very successful week!
 Since then, I have been the head cook for at least one (and in recent years, two) camp sessions each summer.
 And, I often volunteer to help out in a third camp session most summers, but not as the person in charge!
 I have also cooked for weekend retreats and banquets for my church family throughout the year.

 Unfortunately, volunteering to work in the camp kitchen during the summer months and cooking for the occasional banquet or retreat during the school year does not help pay the bills!
 So, in 2009, I went back to school and earned my teaching credentials.
-I am now in my 9th year of teaching Special Education.
+I am now in my 12th year of teaching Special Education.
 I currently teach pre-school aged students, ages 3 to5.
 However, my heart is in the kitchen.
-This is why I decided to start my catering business this year.
+This is why I started my catering business in 2018.
 My husband and I are now empty nesters, as our children are grown and no longer live in our home.
 Therefore, I need to keep my mind and my hands busy even after spending my day in the classroom.
 I also want to serve others by using my talent in the kitchen.
 I want to help people to entertain guests and show hospitality to others by taking care of the meal planning and preparing for them!
 Cooking and preparing meals for other people can be stressful.
 Let me take that stress from you.
 I love to do it!